EnginDemirbilek/NorthstarRawTCPEdition/README.md

 **ACKNOWLEDGEMENTS**

-Paranoidninja: https://github.com/paranoidninja for the design.
+Paranoidninja: https://github.com/paranoidninja for the front-end design.
+Timuçin Kaptan for little improvements on front-end.